Meet my Grandmother, at sixteen years old.

 There is no accommodation available for their little family below stairs any longer, so they have to look for somewhere else to live.
 Fortunately, Dick quickly finds a council house for them at 90 Claremont Avenue, New Malden.

-As Dick can no longer work as a chauffeur, he takes a job as a delivery driver for Nabisco, and they start to settle down and raise a family, eventually eight brothers and sisters — Doris, Joan, Isabelle, Leo, Margarite, Jim, Charley and Elaine.
+As Dick can no longer work as a chauffeur (not living on site and on-call day or night), he takes a job as a delivery driver for Nabisco, and they start to settle down and raise a family, eventually eight brothers and sisters — Doris, Joan, Isabelle, Leo, Margarite, Jim, Charley and Elaine.

 In so doing, they start our branch of the Hoey family.